liangvi-cs5500/liangvi-cs5500.github.io/README.md

 This repository is your starting point for the assignment.

-Link to GitHub pages website: https://liangvi-cs5500.github.io/index.html [Github] (https://liangvi-cs5500.github.io/index.html)
+Link to GitHub pages website: https://liangvi-cs5500.github.io/index.html